ankitbioinfo/nico_tutorial/README.md

 Once it runs everything and all the normalization files are generated, then run the other Jupyter notebook Perform_spatial_analysis.ipynb

-This notebook generates all the figures in the respective directory and the notebook itself.
+By default, the tutorial generates all the figures both in the respective directory and inside the notebook.
+Please refer to the documentation to know the details of the function's arguments.